 At first glance, 8 grams of net carbs might seem high, but if you’re doing a keto diet of 30-50 grams of carbs for the day that’s a good amount for a meal.

-It’s not realistic to think that every meal is going to be like 2 grams of carbs AND have nutrients to nourish your body.
-Plus, the health benefits of red peppers are so wonderful that I think it balances out the carbs, in my humble opinion.
+It’s not realistic to think that every meal is going to be 2 grams of carbs AND have nutrients to nourish your body.
+Plus, the health benefits of red peppers are so wonderful that they are worth the extra couple carbs, in my opinion.

 I’m always in the camp that feeding our bodies the vitamins and minerals they need is just as important (if not more so) than any weight goal.